Alex1005a/haskell-snake-game/README.md

 # haskell-snake
-This snake game implemnt in terminal and sdl2 with multiplayer
+This snake game implement in terminal and sdl2 with multiplayer